mintic-ai/ephemeral/docs/README.md

 ---
-title: "Docker On-Demand Developer Documentation"
+title: "Ephemeral Developer Documentation"
-description: "Comprehensive developer documentation for the Docker On-Demand system"
+description: "Comprehensive developer documentation for the Ephemeral system"
 audience: ["developers", "administrators", "api-consumers"]
 last_updated: "2025-01-23"
 version: "1.0.0"
 ---

-# Docker On-Demand Developer Documentation
+# Ephemeral Developer Documentation

-Welcome to the comprehensive developer documentation for the Docker On-Demand system.
+Welcome to the comprehensive developer documentation for the Ephemeral system.
 This documentation provides detailed technical information, guides, and references to help you understand, use, extend, and deploy the system effectively.

 ## Quick Navigation